gohugoio/hugoThemes/README.md

 ## theme.toml

-This file contains metadata about the theme and its creator.
+This file contains metadata about the theme and its creator. **Only `theme.toml` is accepted, not `theme.yaml` or not `theme.json`**.
 The following fields are required:

 ```toml
 name = "Hyde"